AbdikadirIsse/EXCEL---Cleaned-Dataset-Pivot-table-Dashboard-Bike-Sales-Project-/README.md

 # Process
 ## Data Cleaning
 - Removed duplicate records from the dataset
-- Expanded shortened values — M → Married, S → Single, M → Male, F → Female
+- Expanded shortened values - M to Married, S to Single, M to Male, F to Female
 - Formatted the income column as currency
 - Created a new Age Brackets column using nested IF statements, grouping customers into: Adolescent, Middle Age, and Old
 ## Analysis & Pivot Tables
 Built three pivot tables to explore the data:
-- Average Income by Gender — comparing income of customers who did and did not buy a bike
+- Average Income by Gender - comparing income of customers who did and did not buy a bike
-- Customer Commute Distance — looking at how far customers travel and whether that influenced their purchase
+- Customer Commute Distance - looking at how far customers travel and whether that influenced their purchase
-- Age Bracket Breakdown — identifying which age groups bought the most bikes
+- Age Bracket Breakdown - identifying which age groups bought the most bikes
 ## Dashboard
 - Converted all pivot tables into clean charts
 - Combined everything into a single interactive dashboard
-- Added slicers to filter by Marital Status, Region, and Education — all linked across every chart
+- Added slicers to filter by Marital Status, Region, and Education - all linked across every chart
 - Removed gridlines and added a header for a polished, professional look

 # Dashboard